amgraham/dlist/README.md

 1. Count of items in a folder (not sure about this one; [feedback welcome](https://github.com/amgraham/dlist/issues/new))
 2. Modify the helper file to be able to perform simple regex/wildcard matching.
 3. More handlers for more types of files.
 Source code?
 Images?
 Sound?
 [Requests welcome](https://github.com/amgraham/dlist/issues/new).
-5. Add `$pretty` &amp; `$showpretty` to `.dir-list`.
-6. Add a way to "lock down" a directory easily; hide all files, simplify the interface and generate a simple "Not Welcome" message.
+4. Add a way to "lock down" a directory easily; hide all files, simplify the interface and generate a simple "Not Welcome" message.
-6. Offer up a limited RSS feed for a directory.
+5. Offer up a limited RSS feed for a directory.
-7. A way to "go back" to the default directory listing if a user prefers it.
+6. A way to "go back" to the default directory listing if a user prefers it.
-8. Showing an alternate directory of files instead of the currently visited folder.
+7. Showing an alternate directory of files instead of the currently visited folder.